 Plan Bay Area 2050 focuses on four key issues: the economy, the environment, housing and transportation.
 This new regional plan outlines strategies for growth and investment through the year 2050, while simultaneously striving to meet and exceed federal and state requirements.
+The plan will identify a path to make the Bay Area more equitable for all residents and more resilient in the face of unexpected challenges.
 The Metropolitan Transportation Commission and the Association of Bay Area Governments are expected to adopt Plan Bay Area 2050 in fall 2021.

-This long-range planning process is comprised of several key phases:
+This long-range planning process is comprised of several phases: